effect-handlers/effects-rosetta-stone/README.md

 2. Each example should demonstrate one aspect of effectful programming.
 3. All folder names are in lower case, with words separated by dashes, e.g., `cooperative-threads`, `multicore-ocaml`, `algol-68`.
+4. Do *not* print things out in examples that do not call for printing.
+Instead, just compute whatever needs to be computed and store the results in top-level values.
+Many languages will show the values anyhow, and that is as good as printing.

 ### Repository structure